oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 You are now ready to trigger your own process using the already deployed Mobile Application, as only backend configuration changed.

-From the Mobile Application created in Lab 100, create a new Quote, and then login in as Lisa again to see the created tasks.
+From the Mobile Application created in Lab 100, create a new Quote.

-To see full flow, you can use the process owner (User01..10), then use the task tracking option to expedite to process through all the steps.
-Remember to refresh the page after each action.
+Since YOU (User01-10), have all the roles assigned, you can use your user to step through the different approvals in the PCS task list.

+After the Director Approval, then you can have a look at the full flow of the workflow process, using tracking screen, with the completed filter applied to the instances list.

 ---------
 *End of Lab 200*